-6. Buy fresh items from the market that come in paper bags - Instead of buying pre-packaged food that comes in plastic wrapped containers, buy your fresh items in paper wrapped items.
-You can even carry a tote of your own, where you could stuff the things you buy instead of asking every shopkeeper individually to give you a plastic bag.
+6. Buy fresh items from the market that come in paper bags - Instead of buying pre-packaged food that comes in plastic wrapped containers, buy your fresh items that are paper wrapped.
+Ideally, try and buy from farmer's market and here are some ideas on what you should buy at your local farmers market.
+You can even carry a farmer market tote bag of your own, where you could stuff the things you buy instead of asking every shopkeeper individually to give you a plastic bag.

 7. Opt to buy milk in glass bottles instead of plastic containers, if possible - Many people consume milk on a daily basis.
 If you buy containers of milk regularly, that adds up to generate a lot of plastic waste.

 8. Choose wine bottles that have a natural cork stopper - If you are one of those people who like to store a few bottles of wine at home, then go for brands that do not have a plastic cap on top.
 All these caps make a huge proportion of plastic waste, because these bottle caps are hardly ever recycled.
 These also pose a threat to the environment in terms of volumes of waste generated.

 Along with the above tip, you can also use reusable canvas wine tote bag instead of the plastic or paper bags available at the store.